ptruta/springBootReactAppDockerFiles/Readme.md

 functionalities to the client through API (Application Programming Interface) requests.
 It is a web application built in React which consumes REST services exposed by the application server.
 It provides the possibility to login with credentials or through using an access token for facebook.
+It also uses docker images in order to be accessed from the localhost:3000.

 ### Technologies:
 - frontend: ReactJS